cdsulliv/ResumeParsing/README.md

 NOTE:  preprocessor.py
 Fix the preprocessor to run prior to splitting.

+TO DO:
+(a) Fix the preprocessing code to run before splitting (b) Write a separate file to identify resume criteria AFTER splitting and other steps are complete.
+This should alleviate the need to comment out this file and run it multiple times.
+(c) Figure out how to use the headings files, and why we need to create a separate list.
+Suspect we can

 3. After-Oct-2015/parsing_from_split.py
 Parse the bio section and the education section.